microsoft/vscode-docs/tutorials/static-website/code-change.md

 ## Test your changes

-Once your deployment is complete, revisit your storage endpoint (`https://<storage-account-name>.z4.web.core.windows.net/`) and you should see the following!
+Once your deployment is complete, revisit your storage endpoint (`https://<storage-account-name>.z4.web.core.windows.net/`) and you should see the following:

 ![Import build](images/static-website/updated-azure-app.png)